aditvuppala/ambiguity-aware-vqa/README.md

 run "pip install streamlit google-genai pillow" <br>

 make sure to paste your API key to the corresponding section of "eleven.py" <br>
-launch the web app using "streamlit run eleven.py"
+launch the web app using "streamlit run eleven.py" <br>

+To connect on mobile: <br>
+- ensure you are on same internet as computer.
+- when run, terminal will show a "network url".
+Paste that into mobile browser.
+NOTE: for some reason, mobile connectivity to this app is very iffy.
+It doesn't work on all wifi networks.
+ANOTHER NOTE: Images that are too large will not work.
+Stick to smaller ones for testing.